alpiepho/scoreboard_tn2/README.md

 ![QR Code](./qr-code.png)

 ## Todo and Future Changes
-- show when recording is enabled
-- refactor font specifics out of settings into constants
 - refactor persisitance to save string instead of pieces and isolate to engine
-- remove engine setter/getters?
 - other refactors

 - add screen to show recording results